Transmedics Group (TMDX) Plunges Amidst Allegations Of Fraud, Organ Trafficking – Hagens Berman

-(MENAFN- GlobeNewsWire - Nasdaq) SAN FRANCISCO, Jan.
-24, 2025 (GLOBE NEWSWIRE) -- Shares of TransMedics, Group Inc. (NASDAQ: TMDX) suffered a sharp decline over the past two trading days following the release of a damaging report by activist short-seller Scorpion Capital.
+SAN FRANCISCO, Jan.
+28, 2025 (GLOBE NEWSWIRE) -- Shares of TransMedics, Group Inc. (NASDAQ: TMDX) suffered a sharp decline over the past two trading days following the release of a damaging report by activist short-seller Scorpion Capital.
 TransMedics' stock price has dropped $9.84, or 13%, since Scorpion released a report, titled“Walk Like An Egyptian,” leveling serious allegations against the company, including fraud, organ trafficking, and off-label device misuse.

 Hagens Berman has opened an investigation into the allegations and urges investors who purchased TransMedics shares and suffered substantial losses to submit your losses now.